DigitalRuby/ExchangeSharp/ISSUE_TEMPLATE.md

 The more information you can provide, the better.

-Please note, if you want a new feature, please donate or do a pull request.
+For new feature, please donate or do a pull request.